We can...

 I believe that every teacher in the system who is teaching in a classroom should have control, (supervised by the principal), of a healthy yearly budget based on the number of students they teach.

-Parents, teachers supervisors, school boards and interested parties should understand that a classroom budget should be divided into two parts; consumable and capital.
+Parents, teachers, supervisors, school boards and interested parties should understand that a classroom budget should be divided into two parts; consumable and capital.

 Within the consumable budget are things used by the teacher or students that must be replaced in a timely manner because they wear out or are used up.
 Examples are glue, tape, and pencils.